 We're happy to announce that you can now do more within MongoDB queries and types in Azure Cosmos DB.
-With the latest service deployment, we have made the following improvements in MongoDB API in Azure Cosmos DB.
+With the latest service deployment, we have made the following improvements in Azure Cosmos DB for MongoDB API in Azure Cosmos DB.

 - MongoDB aggregation pipeline support (preview)

 - MongoDB wire protocol version 5 support, used in MongoDB 3.4 (preview)

 MongoDB aggregation pipeline

 In MongoDB, the aggregation pipeline enables developers to create more sophisticated queries and manipulate data by combining multiple aggregation ‘stages’ together, thus enabling them to do more data processing on the server side before the results get returned to the client.
 The data can be filtered, sorted, and prepared for use, eliminating the need to transfer large amounts of data over the wire only to reduce it to a manageable size in the client code.

 For example, the following aggregation pipeline finds the records in the Volcanos collection, matching only the ones in the United States, grouping records by the volcano type, collecting the volcano elevation for each one, and counting the number of records matched, all in a single query:

 There are many other powerful aggregation, data wrangling, and analytics scenarios that could take advantage of aggregation pipeline capabilities.
 To learn about every aggregation pipeline construct and other MongoDB syntax constructs currently supported by Azure Cosmos DB, please see MongoDB feature support.

 Support for the aggregation pipeline is in now in public preview and can be enabled on the Preview Features page of any Azure Cosmos DB for MongoDB API account in the Azure portal.

 Unique Indexes and Index Management